-As we enter Queensland’s notorious storm season, it’s important to storm-proof your home against the often-unpredictable Queensland weather.
+As we enter Queensland’s notorious storm season, it’s important to storm-proof your home against the often-unpredictable Queensland stormy weather.
 The past few years have been tough on Queenslanders.
-We’ve endured some rather wild weather—floods, droughts, cyclones, and severe storms.
+We’ve endured some rather wild stormy weather—floods, droughts, cyclones, and severe storms.

 It’s important that you get your home storm ready, so we’ve put together this checklist to help you get prepared.

 Knowledge is power

 Get to know about some of the storm events that have occurred in your area in the past – if your suburb is prone to flooding, then create a safety plan with particular reference of what to do in the event of a flood.

 Ensure everyone is clear on the protocol for dealing with an emergency.
 Make sure you discuss things like:

 - How a severe storm could impact your home

 - Where to go if you need to evacuate

 - How to stay in contact if you’re separated from each other – consider what you might do if you lose mobile reception, etc.

 - Requirements for family members with medical conditions